raghavthakar/chipsy/README.md

 # chipsy
-Industrial Pick and Place
+Industrial Pick and Place robot.
+Chipsy uses geometric Inverse Kinematics to track a moving conveyor belt.
+Currently in development, the aim is to implement a fully autonomous robotic arm that tracks objects on a conveyor belt and places them on an adjacent UGV.

+# Test It Out
-Find the xacro description of the robot in src/chipsy_description.
+Find the xacro description of the robot in `src/chipsy_description`.

 `roslaunch chipsy_description chipsy_multibot.launch`

+Make sure to source the workspace!

+# Conveyor Belt Plugin For Gazebo-9
-The repoistory also contains a custom plugin to simulate a coneyor belt in Gazebo.
+The repository also contains a custom plugin to simulate a coneyor belt in Gazebo-9 in `chipsy_plugins/src`.

+`